iizukanao/picam/README.md

 picam binary is available at https://github.com/iizukanao/picam/releases/tag/v1.2.8

 [picam preinstalled Raspbian image](http://s.kyu-mu.net/raspbian-picam/) is also available.
-If you use a SD card larger than 4GB, run `raspi-config` and expand the filesystem after you boot Raspbian.
+If you use an SD card larger than 4GB, run `raspi-config` and expand the filesystem after you boot Raspbian.

 If you want to build picam yourself, see [INSTALL.md](INSTALL.md).